 - option (int) The name of the option to set.
-Can be any of: SUBSCRIBE, UNSUB-SCRIBE, IDENTITY - optval (str) The value of the option to set. - encoding (str) The encoding to be used, default is utf8 classmethod shadow(address: Union[int, zmq.sugar.socket.Socket]) → zmq.sugar.socket.T address is a zmq.Socket or an integer (or FFI pointer) representing the address of the libzmq socket.
+Can be any of: SUBSCRIBE, UNSUBSCRIBE, IDENTITY - optval (str) The value of the option to set. - encoding (str) The encoding to be used, default is utf8 classmethod shadow(address: Union[int, Socket]) $\rightarrow T$ address is a zmq.Socket or an integer (or FFI pointer) representing the address of the libzmq socket.